Blended Learning: Definition & Best Strategies | #1 LMS - TalentLMS

 This depends on the kind of training required and the subjects and skills that need to be covered.
 The "History of England", for example, can be taught entirely through conventional text-based online courses.
 "Driving", on the other hand, not so much, even if the theoretical part of the required training can be completed without an instructor involved.

-If a business, organization, or educational institution already has a classroom-based learning program, an LMS that supports blended training methods can be leveraged to move most of that training online gradually.
+If a business, organization, or educational institution already has a classroom-based learning program in place, an LMS that supports blended training methods can be leveraged to gradually move most of that training online.

 Blended learning courses are also used instead of more traditional text and media-based online learning, with webinars becoming an increasingly popular method of training delivery.
 This is often the case, even for content that can be covered in a text-based course, as it offers a visually engaging way of learning that can be effective for certain types of learners.